-To assure the integrity of organic agricultural products through education, inspection, and certification of growers, processors and handlers.
+To ensure the integrity of organic products and provide education, inspection, and certification services that meet the needs of our members.
 PCO provides services to operations based in Pennsylvania, Delaware, District of Columbia, Florida, Illinois, Indiana, Maine, Maryland, Massachusetts, Missouri, New Jersey, New York, Ohio, North Carolina, Virginia, and West Virginia.

 Pennsylvania Certified Organic (PCO) is a USDA-accredited organic certifying agency that educates and certifies growers, processors and handlers of organic crops, wild crops, livestock and livestock products in Pennsylvania and adjoining states.